Alessi0X/HypergraphEmbedding4MetabolicNetworks/README.md

 - `'simplices_nodelabels'`: the hyperedge list of the organism, where each hyperedge is represented as a _n_-tuple of node labels (strings), with _n_ being the number of nodes in the hyperedge.

 ## Citation
-If you use this code or data in your research, please cite the paper as follows:
+If you use this code in your research, please cite the paper as follows:
 ```bibtex
 @article {Cervellini2025.07.10.663860,
 	author = {Cervellini, Mattia and Sinaimeri, Blerina and Matias, Catherine and Martino, Alessio},